BleuLlama/ImageWriterIISimulator/README.md

 * Web interface is run within the software package itself, on a predefined port so as to not compete with existing services

-* Use extracted or similar bitmap fonts to render the text
+* Use extracted or similar bitmap fonts to render the text For this, existing TTF Imagewriter and MouseFont fonts will be used

 ## Definitely Not Happening Goals